+It is the LPA's responsibility to determine which permits are required for the project.
 Permits that may be needed for the project will be discussed at the field review or field check meeting.
 A preliminary list of possible permits that may be needed for the project will be included in the field check report.
+The LPA will make application for all permits required for the project.

-The final list of permits required for the project will be determined by the LPA and/or their representative and submitted to the BLP via the List of Permits and Status of Same (KDOT Form 1307).
+The final list of permits required for the project will be determined by the LPA and/or their representative and submitted to the BLP via the "List of Permits and Status of Same" (Form 1307).

 The Form 1307 shall be filled out and signed by either the LPA or the Consultant and submitted along with office check plans.
 The Form 1307 shall be updated and submitted with all subsequent plan submittals (up to and including PS&E plans) to BLP.
-Form 1307 should be sent in electronic format.
+Form 1307 should be sent in electronic format to KDOT.LPePlans@ks.gov.
 Plans submitted for review will not be accepted unless the completed Form 1307 is included.